Local Plans For Alternative Schools/Alternative Learning Programs and Maintaining Safe and Orderly Schools.

 § 115C-105.60.
 School resource officer grants.

-(a) (Effective June 30, 2023) Definition. - For purposes of this section, the term "qualifying public school unit" refers to a local school administrative unit, regional school, laboratory school, or charter school.
+(a) Definition. - For purposes of this section, the term "qualifying public school unit" refers to a local school administrative unit, regional school, laboratory school, or charter school.

 (b) Program; Purpose. - The Superintendent of Public Instruction shall establish the School Resource Officer Grants Program (Program).
 To the extent funds are made available for the Program, its purpose shall be to improve safety in qualifying public school units by providing grants for school resource officers.